acoli-repo/AURIS/guidelines/discourse-extension/discourse-relics.md

 > Note: Annotate Dependence relations only in the absence of explicit discourse markers, example:

 	- P1: I can never find my remote control.
 P2: That’s [because] they don’t have a fixed place.
 (Reason, not Inform, from Butt & Prasad 2016)

+### Dialog (ISO 2010)

+excerpt

+#### Communicative functions

+From the communicative functions according to , the following subset is relevant for annotation:

+##### providing information: Inform

+The speaker performs a dialog act in order to make the information in the utterance known to the addressee.
+The speaker assumes that this information is correct (ISO 2010, Bunt et al. 2018, 2019).
+In AURIS, this is only to be annotated if it occurs after turn-taking and no other discourse relation applies.

+###### `Answer`

+The anchor is an utterance that expresses an information-seeking function (i.e., a question).
+The utterance has the communicative function to make the requested information available to the addresee.
+The speaker believes the utterance to be correct (ISO 2010).

+- (2.1) S: "what does the display say?"
+- (2.2) H: **[ANSWER]** "send error document ready" (DIAMOND corpus, ISO 2010)

+We do not differentiate types of asnwers.
+However, note that we distinguish answers that address an information need from responses to requests for a particular action.
+Both can take questions as their anchors, but a commitment (or denial) of future actions on behalf of the speaker is to be annotated as `Offer`.

+###### `Agreement`

+The anchor describes a situation that the speaker presents as a true statement.
+With the utterance, the addressee confirms that he believes that this statement is indeed true (ISO 2010).
+Use if the utterance can be paraphrased by "Exactly!".

+###### `Disagreement`

+The anchor describes a situation that the speaker presents as a true statement.
+With the utterance, the addresee informs the speaker that he believes that this statement is false (ISO 2010).

+- (1.1) J: "do you know where to find ink saving?"
+- (1.2) S: **[Answer]** "ehm.. oh I think to the left of the ink cartridge"
+- (1.3) J: **[Disagreement]** "ehm... no" (DIAMOND corpus, ISO 2010)

+##### committing to future actions: commissives

+Generally speaking, commissives are concerned with statements about future actions on behalf of the speaker.

+###### `Offer`

+With the utterance, the speaker commits himself to perform a particular action.
+The speaker assumes that the addressee refers the action to be performed (ISO 2010).
+The anchor of an `Offer` relation should be an utterance that caused the speaker to assume that the addressee wants him to perform the offered activity.

+- (1.1) CAMOETO: Nice runs!
+Are you running any supporting mods such as DP?
+- (1.2) ParadigmDawg: **[Offer]** I will look that up for you since it is in the original post (https://x3.xbimmers.com/forums/showthread.php?t=1604114, accessed 2023-11-16)

+We do not differentiate different kinds of offers, such as promises or accepting requests:

+- (2.a) SKubrick: I've noticed the date ranges don't update very frequently and the percentages are different from what I'm calculating manually.
+- (2.b) SKubrick: Is there any way to update the date range or select a specific date range to view? ...
+- (2.b) karstenkoehler: **[Offer]** Sure, happy to help. @SKubrick!
+- (2.c) karstenkoehler: I've added a short example to my previous post. (https://community.hubspot.com/t5/Email-Marketing-Tool/Email-Health-Tool/m-p/400198, accessed 2023-11-16)

+Offers also includes a _negative_ response to requests:

+- (3.a) Unknown ID: We'll investigate it.
+- (3.b) Unknown ID: Is it possible for us to meet in person?
+- (3.c) Alibaba: **[Offer (declineRequest)]** Not now.
+- (3.d) Alibaba: Maybe in a week or two.
+- (3.e) Alibaba: I'll stay in contact. (https://forums.spacebattles.com/threads/oracle-persona-5-time-travel.1098423/, accessed 2023-11-16)

+In Alibaba's response, the first statement (3.c) directly responds (3.b), but is subsequently elaborated into a refined offer.
+Note that this elaboration is to be modelled by EXPANSION relations that take (3.c) as their anchor, not directly as feedback responses to (3.b).

+###### `Address Suggest`

+With the utterance, the speaker commits himself (or declines) to perform an action that was suggested to him (ISO 2010).
+The anchor is the utterance of the addressee that made him believe that was a suggested action.
+The main difference to `Offer` is that the addressee is neutral about his proposal or that the speaker himself is the main beneficiary of the proposal.

+- (4.1) Admiral James: Do you want to tour the waterfront area?
+- (4.2) Congressman Norblad: **[Address Suggest]** I would like to.
+- (4.3) Admiral James: Maybe, we can do it in a little less than half an hour.
+- (4.4) Chairman Doyle: **[Address Suggest]** Let's do that before we come home back here.
+(U.S. Congress.
+House.
+Commitee on the Armed Services (1957/1958), Hearings Vol. 3.
+85th Congress, 1st and 2nd Session. p.
+3122)

+We include both positive and negative responses to suggestions under `Address Suggest`.

+##### asking for future actions: directives

+This includes two main groups of communicative functions.

+With `Suggest`, the speaker aims to make the addressee aware that a certain action, described by the utterance, is potentially promising for achieving a certain goal, which is either named explicitly or contextually salient (ISO 2010).
+In AURIS, `Suggest` should not be annotated, instead, `Suggest` utterances serve as anchors for `Address Suggest` relations.
+As for the discourse relation of a suggestion statement, take both the utterance and the expected response into account.

+With `Request`, the speaker aims to elicit a commitment of the addressee to perform a particular activity in a particular way (ISO 2010).
+In AURIS, `Request` should not be annotated, instead, `Request` utterances serve as anchors for `Offer` relations.
+As for the discourse relation of a request statement, take both the utterance and the expected response into account.